HL7/fhir-us-ndh/input/pagecontent/ndapi-capability.md

 The capability statement for NDH requires support of all of the associated resources defined for the NDH.
 However, to facilitate the use of the NDH IG by local environments that may act, in their sphere of influence as reference directories, this IG supports two less restrictive National Directory API capability statements:

-1. National Directory API Base Expanded – requires **SHALL** support all of the resources except for CareTeam, InsurancePlan, and Network which are **SHOULD** support.
+1. National Directory API Base Expanded requires that all resources be supported, indicated by **SHALL**, except for CareTeam, InsurancePlan, and Network, which are designated as **SHOULD support**.
-2. National Directory API Base – limits required **SHALL** support to the following resources: Endpoint, Location, Organization, Practitioner, and PractitionerRole.
-The remaining resources are noted as **SHOULD** support.
+2. National Directory API Base limits the required support, denoted by **SHALL**, to the following resources: Endpoint, Location, Organization, Practitioner, and PractitionerRole, primarily focusing on providing endpoint location services such as DirectTrust.
+The remaining resources are designated as **SHOULD** support.